6,000Units Under Management

 6 Red Flags Not to Miss in Tenant Screening

-Thorough tenant screening of all prospective Maryland tenants is critical to the success of your rental property business.
-Place the wrong tenant in your property and you could face enormous financial loss, property damage, and even the fall of your rental property business altogether.
+Property manager performing a tenant screening on two potential tenants, watching for red flags.
+Thorough tenant screening of all prospective tenants is critical to the success of your rental property business.
+If you place the wrong tenant in your property, you could face enormous financial loss, damage, and even the collapse of your rental property business altogether.
+Today, we’re reviewing six red flags to look for in the tenant screening process.

-6 Red Flags to Look Out for During the Tenant Screening Process
+6 Red Flags to Look for During Tenant Screening

 1. Poor Credit